 Ending the Addiction Cycle

-Convincing an addict to seek help, especially when the advice is not being sought, can be one of the most difficult tasks anyone can undertake.
-Confronting an addict will involve loved ones and hostilities can arise that threaten to tear friends and families apart.
+Confronting an addict and convincing them to seek help, especially when the advice is not being sought, can be one of the most difficult tasks anyone can undertake.
+Confronting an addict will involve loved ones, and hostilities can arise that threaten to tear friends and families apart.
 A common obstacle to overcome is an addict’s denial that they have a problem or that it is as severe as portrayed (Mayo Clinic Staff, 2011).
 For this reason, experts recommend that concerned loved ones recruit help from clergy, relatives, and friends to form an intervention team.
 The intervention should be planned in advance by everyone that will attend the intervention.
 The best intervention plans will include the following:

 - List the observed destructive behaviors due to the addiction.